Market schedule

 What the values mean

-yearandquarter: requested quarter reference for the historical extractreportDate: quarter-end date used to resolve the 13F cohortcomparisonCoverage:with_prior_quarter_deltawhen Datastream can also resolve the immediately preceding parsable 13F, otherwisecurrent_onlystatusNote: explicit explanation when the current quarter is available but prior-quarter deltas could not be populated from the current SEC-backed search windowholdings: normalized 13F rows with issuer mapping, value, shares,weightBps,positionRank, and change fields
+yearandquarter: requested quarter reference for the historical extractreportDate: quarter-end date used to resolve the 13F cohortcomparisonCoverage:with_prior_quarter_deltawhen SEC API can also resolve the immediately preceding parsable 13F, otherwisecurrent_onlystatusNote: explicit explanation when the current quarter is available but prior-quarter deltas could not be populated from the current SEC-backed search windowholdings: normalized 13F rows with issuer mapping, value, shares,weightBps,positionRank, and change fields

 How it is derived